Imagine pitching premium products to customers who hardly visit my store. Will that help? Of course, this won’t.

 RFM stands for

-• Frequency: how often does the customer initiates a purchase?
+- Frequency: How often does the customer buy from you?

-• Monetary: the value of the goods purchased?
+- Monetary: What’s the value of the goods purchased?

 Read more about RFM segmentation

-This is the best way to segment customers as it considers all the important parameters like recency, frequency and monetary before categorizing customers into various groups.
+This is the best way to segment customers as it considers all the important parameters like recency, frequency, and monetary value before categorizing customers into various groups.

 Now that we know the best segmentation strategy let’s look at how to do it practically.

-As easy as all of this seems to be, they are packed with challenges and bottlenecks.
+Although all of this seems easy, it is actually packed with challenges and bottlenecks.

 When you are a business owner and have thousands of customers, segmenting them manually would do no good.